h4x0rz4330/forking-haxorz/haxorz_SRS.md

 # **2. Overall Description**

 H@x0rz is a new and self-contained product.
 It is composed of two major systems: a web-based client and a web server.
 The web application is an interface for users to play the game, interact with other players, and make purchases for in-game items.
-The web server handles connection between players and processes game commands and logic.See Appendix B for an entity-relationship diagram describing this system.
+The web server handles connection between players and processes game commands and logic.
+(See Appendix B for an entity-relationship diagram describing this system.)

-_&lt;Summarize the major functions the product must perform or must let the user perform.
-Details will be provided in Section 3, so only a high level summary (such as a bullet list) is needed here.
-Organize the functions to make them understandable to any reader of the SRS.
-A picture of the major groups of related requirements and how they relate, such as a top level data flow diagram or object class diagram, is often effective.&gt;_

-_&lt;Identify the various user classes that you anticipate will use this product.
-User classes may be differentiated based on frequency of use, subset of product functions used, technical expertise, security or privilege levels, educational level, or experience.
-Describe the pertinent characteristics of each user class.
-Certain requirements may pertain only to certain user classes.
-Distinguish the most important user classes for this product from those who are less important to satisfy.&gt;_

-The client-side of the Application will operate as a web application that is compatible with any commonly used web browser including, but not limited to, Internet Explorer, Mozilla Firefox, Google Chrome, and Safari.

-The server-side of the Application will operate from a privately-owned server.

-Design constraints will be minimal; the application is designed to function through a web browser.
-Therefore, any computer or laptop capable of displaying a webpage, and equipped with a browser will be capable of displaying the implemented application.
-It should be noted that internet connectivity will be a necessity for the end-users or admins to access the game.

-_&lt;Describe any items or issues that will limit the options available to the developers.
-These might include: corporate or regulatory policies; hardware limitations (timing requirements, memory requirements); interfaces to other applications; specific technologies, tools, and databases to be used; parallel operations; language requirements; communications protocols; security considerations; design conventions or programming standards (for example, if the customer&#39;s organization will be responsible for maintaining the delivered software).&gt;_
+There is only one class of user, which encompasses all users of the Application.
+The Application allows the user to perform the following actions:
+-	Register and login to a user account
+-	View tutorials on how to play the game
+-	Play the game with a random set of 1-3 other players (this number is chosen by the player)

+Future versions are planned to have the following actions added:
+-	Purchase and use of in-game cosmetic items
+-	Viewing of the player’s overall win-loss statistics
+-	Viewing of a leaderboard which shows top scoring players

 Documents that will be provided for users will include a manual describing the requirements for playing the game and all functions that are available to the user, a tutorial explaining how to play the game, and a quick-reference guide during gameplay.
 All of these will be provided inside the Application.
-The manual and tutorial will be available through a &quot;Tutorial&quot; tab from the main menu.
+The manual and tutorial will be available through a “Tutorial” tab from the main menu.
 The quick-reference guide will be available while a player is in a game.

+The client-side of the Application will operate as a web application that is compatible with any commonly used web browser including, but not limited to, Internet Explorer, Mozilla Firefox, Google Chrome, and Safari.
+The server-side of the Application will operate from a privately-owned server belonging to administrator(s).

+Appropriate communication and security protocols will be taken to protect user information and data transfers between clients and the server (See Sections 3.4 and 5.2 for further details on communication protocols and security measures, respectively.)

-It is assumed that the device on which the user is running the Application is able to connect to the Internet with a stable connection and that the hardware is capable of displaying and processing the Application.
+The Application will support English as its primary language.
+It is assumed that the device on which the user is running the Application is able to connect to the Internet with a stable connection and that the device is capable of displaying and processing the Application.
 It is also assumed that the operating systems and web browsers that support the Application will continue to support the application without conflicts.

-_&lt;List any assumed factors (as opposed to known facts) that could affect the requirements stated in the SRS.
-These could include third-party or commercial components that you plan to use, issues around the development or operating environment, or constraints.
-The project could be affected if these assumptions are incorrect, are not shared, or change.
-Also identify any dependencies the project has on external factors, such as software components that you intend to reuse from another project, unless they are already documented elsewhere (for example, in the vision and scope document or the project plan).&gt;_

 # **3. External Interface Requirements**
 ## **3.1 User Interfaces**

-The main user interface will be introduced via a web page implementation, and the application will run inside of a browser window.
-The GUI will contain all of the needed documentation for gameplay, including a manual.
-The user will interface with his or her cards in hand, and choose the target of the card played.
-The more common screen sizes will support the play area, with 1920 x 1080 resolution delivering optimal results for game play..

-_&lt;Describe the logical characteristics of each interface between the software product and the users.
-This may include sample screen images, any GUI standards or product family style guides that are to be followed, screen layout constraints, standard buttons and functions (e.g., help) that will appear on every screen, keyboard shortcuts, error message display standards, and so on.
-Define the software components for which a user interface is needed.
-Details of the user interface design should be documented in a separate user interface specification.&gt;_
+The user must have a functioning web browser, as the client and its user interface will run inside of a web browser window.
+All inputs from the user are expected to be through use of the cursor and will go through this interface.
+Inputs are then processed by the client (and server, if applicable) before an output is displayed back to the interface for further inputs.

+Each screen of the Application will have its own buttons, either for performing that page’s primary functions or for navigating to other screens.

+The Application and in-game displays will resize appropriately for standard screen resolutions, with 1920 x 1080 being the optimal resolution.

 ## **3.2 Hardware Interfaces**

-The application will be accessible for any user that has access to the internet and a browser on a computer.
-A future patch would need to be implemented to make the application playable on smaller devices, such as smartphones and tablets.
+The Application requires that a user has access to the Internet and a stable connection, as this will be used to transmit data between the client and server.
+The user will also need a cursoring-controlling device, such as a mouse or a trackpad, to navigate the menus and functionality of the Application.

-_&lt;Describe the logical and physical characteristics of each interface between the software product and the hardware components of the system.
-This may include the supported device types, the nature of the data and control interactions between the software and the hardware, and communication protocols to be used.&gt;_
+The Application will initially be supported for desktop and laptop computers only.
+Support on smartphones and tablets are planned for future versions of the Application.

 ## **3.3 Software Interfaces**

-The application will employ a client-server system to prevent any corruptions of stored user data, and to lessen the processing load on the user&#39;s machine.
-A database will be used to store each user&#39;s registration, ID, and gameplay statistics.
-The backend server will handle processing of all gameplay once communication has been established with the user&#39;s machine via the application web server.
-The web application server will handle the user&#39;s login.
-The application web server and Database will be deployed on an Amazon EC2 instance.
+The Application will employ a client-server system to help prevent corruption of stored user data and to lessen the processing load on the user’s machine.
+A database will be used to store each user’s registration information, account ID, and gameplay statistics.
+The client, upon startup, will request a connection with the server.
+The server will handle processing of all gameplay and accesses to the database once communication has been established.
+The Application’s web server and database will be deployed on an Amazon EC2 instance.

-_&lt;Describe the connections between this product and other specific software components (name and version), including databases, operating systems, tools, libraries, and integrated commercial components.
-Identify the data items or messages coming into the system and going out and describe the purpose of each.
-Describe the services needed and the nature of communications.
-Refer to documents that describe detailed application programming interface protocols.
-Identify data that will be shared across software components.
-If the data sharing mechanism must be implemented in a specific way (for example, use of a global data area in a multitasking operating system), specify this as an implementation constraint.&gt;_

 ## **3.4 Communications Interfaces**

 The application client will communicate with the server via HTTP inside of a web browser.
-The client will need to have a registered user log into the GUI in order for the server socket to connect to the client socket.
+The client will need to be logged in to a registered user account in order for the server socket to connect to the client socket.

-_&lt;Describe the requirements associated with any communications functions required by this product, including e-mail, web browser, network server communications protocols, electronic forms, and so on.
-Define any pertinent message formatting.
-Identify any communication standards that will be used, such as FTP or HTTP.
-Specify any communication security or encryption issues, data transfer rates, and synchronization mechanisms.&gt;_

 # **4. System Features**

 _&lt;This template illustrates organizing the functional requirements for the product by system features, the major services provided by the product.
 You may prefer to organize this section by use case, mode of operation, user class, object class, functional hierarchy, or combinations of these, whatever makes the most logical sense for your product.&gt;_

-## **4.1 System Feature 1**
+## **4.1 System Feature: Client / Server Interaction (High Priority)**

 **Use Cases of Client application interaction with Server:**